lucas-lourencoo/mks-frontend-challenge/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using yarn:

 ```
-$ cd ../lorem
+$ cd ../mks-frontend-challenge
-$ npm install
+$ yarn
-$ npm start
+$ yarn dev
 ```